gameserverapp/Platform/Documentation/docs/dashboard/add-ons.md

 ### Log History

-Controls how long data, like chat logs, is stored on the dashboard.
+Defines how long logs, such as chat logs, are stored on your dashboard.

 ### Chat Processing

-Determines how frequently GSA checks for new chats on a game server.
+Controls how often GSA checks your game server for new chat messages.

 ### Community Website+

-Gives you access to:
+Unlocks the full potential of your community website:

-- All paid Community website themes
+- Access to all premium themes
-- Ability to use a custom domain on the Community website
+- Ability to use a custom domain

 ### Monetization+

-Enables monetization features:
+Gives you access to advanced monetization tools:

 - CSV tools ([Shop pack](/dashboard/monetization/shop_packs#csv-tools))
-- PayPal subscriptions
+- Support for PayPal subscriptions
-- Use Stripe as a payment processor
+- Integration with Stripe
-- Use Patreon as a payment processor
+- Integration with Patreon

 ### Admin Team Members

-Invite admin team members to help manage the community on your dashboard.
+Allows you to invite other users to help manage your dashboard and community.

 ### Actions per Task / Delivery

-Sets the number of actions allowed per Task, Shop pack, Supporter Tier, and Vote reward.
+Sets the number of allowed actions per Task, Shop pack, Supporter Tier, and Vote reward.

 ### RconConnect & DediConnect

-Indicates the total number of instances that can connect to or be installed on the dashboard.
+Displays the total number of RconConnect or DediConnect instances that your plan supports.